GlassyBridge/GraphVec/README.md

                'k':k}
    GraphVector(dict = vectors)
    ```
-## Coming soon
+## Update
-- A console based interaction to this library.
+- A console based interaction to this library in the Console_GraphVec.py file.
 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.